throwaway912319239/aptgetrdirect/README.md

 See: redirector.txt for a more detailed explanation of the behavious of the redirection servers and list of IP addresses (110 total)

-See: curl.txt for logs curl/wget logs showing expected, redirected, and double redirected transactions.
+See: curl.txt for curl/wget logs showing expected, redirected, and double redirected transactions.

 ERRATA:
-Redirection only seems to occur when resolving the ubuntu servers by name -- direct connection using IP addresses do not seem to be affected.
+Redirection only seems to occur when resolving the ubuntu servers by name -- direct connections using the IP address do not seem to be affected.